D-Pow/FallingBall/README.md

 # FallingBall
-A simple physics simulator with bouncing balls.
+A simple physics simulator with bouncing balls, written in Java.